ava-labs/subnet-evm/cmd/README.md

 ```

-## Some facts about the precompile tool
+## Precompile tool

 The precompile tool takes can take in 4 arguments.

-It needs an abi so it can bind it to the precompile template.
+It needs an ABI input so it can bind it to the precompile template.

 `--abi ./contract-examples/contracts/contract-abis/IHelloWorld.abi`